trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 to explicitly enabling or disabling all of its subpackages (see `Enable/disable of parent package is enable/disable for subpackages`_).
-Also, subpackages are tested along with their peer subpackages with the parent package as part of `TriBITS CTest Driver`_.
+Also, subpackages are tested along with their peer subpackages with the parent package as part of `TriBITS CTest/CDash Driver`_.
 This effectively means that if a build failure is detected in any subpackage, then that will effectively disable the parent package and all of its other subpackages in downstream testing.
 This is a type of "all for one and all for one" when it comes to the